TotallyInformation/node-red-contrib-uibuilder/docs/README.md

 node-red-contrib-uibuilder is contained in a GitHub repository that you can get to using the icon at the top-right of the page.

 Help is available in these documents, the help sidebar in Node-RED and the [GitHub WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).
-If you get stuck, you can also create a new topic in the [Node-RED Discourse Forum](https://discourse.nodered.org/) or in the [GitHub discusion section](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions).
+If you get stuck, you can also create a new topic in the [Node-RED Discourse Forum](https://discourse.nodered.org/) or in the [GitHub discussion section](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions).

 Issues occuring with uibuilder should be raised in the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues).